Anurag Ankit Kumar talks about creating artwork out of what you love instead of trying to discover or come up with a “new” style of your own.

 Anurag Ankit Kumar: Cyberpunk Kitsune.
 I recently fell in love with cyberpunk and wanted to integrate it with my artwork, so I started my research and learned a lot while being fascinated with the process.
 There are endless possible ways to approach this genre.

-Especially for this piece, instead of Kitsune’s 9 tails, I gave her 9 blades to make it look like cyberpunk while maintaining Kitsune’s trait.
+Especially for this piece, instead of Kitsune’s 9 tails, I gave her 9 blades to make it look cyberpunk while maintaining Kitsune’s trait.
 Hopefully, you will see more cyberpunk in my works in the days to come.

 Anurag Ankit Kumar: My brother introduced me to the Anime “Naruto” and I quickly got hooked on it.
 Not only were the plots fascinating, but I also found the character designs bizarre yet appealing.
 So I drew and posted them over the internet.
 After getting appreciation from many people and some people even wanting to buy my works, I wanted to make Anime/Manga more than ever.